Nursing (Adult Nursing)

 - Key fact:

-- The course leads to registration as a nurse with the Nursing and Midwifery Council (NMC).
-Our strong links with employers, practical focus and the wide range of clinical experience offered by our academic team mean that 100% of students are in work or further study six months after graduating.
+- Our employer links, practical focus and the clinical experience offered means that 100% of our students are in work or further study six months after graduating.

-Nurses are in demand across the UK and there are many exciting career opportunities in a wide variety of roles.
-You could work within hospitals or in the community for the NHS, for the armed forces, in the prison service or in roles for private or voluntary sector employers.
+Our graduates work in hospitals or in the community, for the NHS, the armed forces, the prison service or private and voluntary sector employers.